weiserlab/PixelGen/README.md

 ## Contributing
 We welcome contributions from the community.
 Please fork the repository and create a pull request with your enhancements or bug fixes.

+## Funding
+This work was supported primarily through a grant from the NUS-NCS center, a startup grant, a MoE Tier 1 Grant, and an unrestricted gift from Google through their Research Scholar Program.
+All of these grants were administered through the National University of Singapore.